olahol/react-tagsinput/README.md

 ##### validate

-A function which returns true if a tag is valid, default function returns true for every string but the empty string and non unique tags.
+A function which returns true if a tag is valid, default function returns true for non-empty strings and unique tags.

 ##### transform